Comprehensive Guide to Cheque Bounce Litigation in Berhampur and Odisha

 Debt existed on the date of presentation, and

-Liability had crystallized
+Liability had crystallized.

 → Key Case: Sripati Singh v.
 State of Jharkhand (2021) – security cheques are not automatically exempt.